Sleep Study

 2. You will change into pajamas or a hospital gown.

-3. The healthcare team will put small metal discs (electrodes) on your head and body for EEG, ECG, EOG, and EMG cables.
+3. The healthcare team will put small metal disks (electrodes) on your head and body for EEG, ECG, EOG, and EMG cables.
+Tell your provider if you have any allergies to adhesives.

 4. The team will put a small clip on your finger to measure the oxygen level (pulse oximetry) in your blood.
 The team will also check your breathing.